Enterprise Dynamics: Architecture

 Enterprise Dynamics is an object-oriented simulation platform combined with an event-oriented approach.
 The user can select standard simulation objects (the so-called 'Atoms'), in which the behavior of their real life equivalents is captured, from a library and create a model by clicking and dragging the objects into the model space.
 For each simulation object, parameters can be altered to change its behavior.

 Version history

 Add-ons

-Several add-ons are available that will extent the functionality of ED.
-These add-ons are:
+Add-ons are available to extend the functionality of ED: